BC Liquor Stores: Prohibition era

 The Prohibition Act was introduced by Conservative Premier William Bowser in May 1916.
 Its implementation into law was subject to a binding referendum question which took place on September 14, 1916.
 To the question "Are you in favour of bringing the B.C.
 Prohibition Act into force?"; 36,490 polled in favour and 27,217 opposed.
 To accommodate the votes of overseas soldiers, voting continued until December 1916.
 A royal commission was appointed to analyse the soldiers' votes against double-voting; over half of the soldiers' ballots were disallowed by the commission and prohibition took effect on October 1, 1917, under Harlan Carey Brewster's Liberal government.

 On October 20, 1920, a plebiscite was held to end prohibition in favour of government control and moderation.
 The plebiscite passed in favour of ending prohibition 92,095 to 55,448.
-As of 1920, British Columbia had been the only province in Canada who had voted in favour of government-controlled liquor sales.
+As of 1920, British Columbia had been the only province in Canada that had voted in favour of government-controlled liquor sales.